Python Developer

 The company is a serial award-winner and provide consultative bespoke tech services to industries such as healthcare, insurance, pensions, energy & sport across the UK and beyond.

 They are a growing development team of roughly 20 in total size, split across their 3 offices and in-role you will be working on the continued development of one of their key platforms.
-You will mainly work on the backend with Python (and ideally C#), developing new features in an Agile environment while also working extensively with Azure.
+You will mainly work on the backend with Python (and ideally C# which is also used), developing new features in an Agile environment while also working extensively with AWS/Azure.

 You’ll work collaboratively with different teams across the business and also get the platform to progress and take more responsibility within the business – something they really encourage across their tech teams!